-The analysis of cumulative impacts to special-status plants is focused on three species: las animas colubrine, Harwood's milk-vetch and Harwood's woollystar.
+The analysis of cumulative impacts to special-status plants is focused on three species: Las Animas colubrina, Harwood's milk-vetch and Harwood's woollystar.
 Based on the associated evidence, Staff has provided the following impact conclusion for these three species:

-The Project would incrementally contribute to significant cumulative impacts on las animas colubrine and its associated habitat.
-With implementation of proposed mitigation measures, Project-related impacts to this species would not be cumulatively considerable.
-Specifically, these measures include Conditions of Certification BIO-1 through BIO-8 (Project monitoring, reporting and worker training; and impact avoidance and minimization), BIO-14 (weed management plan), and BIO-19 (specialstatus plant avoidance/minimization/compensation, and late-season surveys).
-(Exhibit 200; p.
+The project would incrementally contribute to significant cumulative impacts on Las Animas colubrina and its associated habitat.
+With implementation of proposed mitigation measures, project-related impacts to this species would not be cumulatively considerable.
+Specifically, these measures include Conditions of Certification BIO-1 through BIO-8 (project monitoring, reporting and worker training; and impact avoidance and minimization), BIO-14 (weed management plan), and BIO-19 (specialstatus plant avoidance/minimization/compensation, and late-season surveys).
+(Ex.
+200, p.
 C.2-138.)
-The Project-related contribution to impacts on Harwood's milk-vetch and Harwood's woollystar and related habitats would be cumulatively considerable.
-With implementation of Conditions of Certification BIO-19 (special-status plant avoidance/minimization/compensation and lateseason surveys), BIO-14 (weed management plan), BIO-20 (acquisition of dune habitat and Mojave fringe-toed lizard mitigation), and BIO-22 (acquisition of 1,384 acres of desert washes), Projects impacts would be reduced to less-than-significant levels.
-(Exhibit 200; pp. C.2-138 to C.2-140.)

-5. Public Comment
+- The project-related contribution to impacts on Harwood's milk-vetch and Harwood's woollystar and related habitats would be cumulatively considerable.
+With implementation of Conditions of Certification BIO-19 (special-status plant avoidance/minimization/compensation and lateseason surveys), BIO-14 (weed management plan), BIO-20 (acquisition of dune habitat and Mojave fringe-toed lizard mitigation), and BIO-22 (acquisition of 1,384 acres of desert washes), projects impacts would be reduced to less-than-significant levels.
+(Ex.
+200, pp. C.2-138 to C.2-140.) - 5.
+Public Comment

-A number of public and agency comments were received on the Biological Resources section of the proposed Project Staff Assessment/Draft Environmental Impact Statement (SA/DEIS), and on the November 23, 2009 Notice of Intent to Prepare an Environmental Impact Statement.
+A number of public and agency comments were received on the Biological Resources section of the proposed project Staff Assessment/Draft Environmental Impact Statement (SA/DEIS), and on the November 23, 2009 Notice of Intent to Prepare an Environmental Impact Statement.
 Pertinent information from these comments has been incorporated into the Revised Staff Assessment, including appropriate impact discussions and related mitigation measures.
-These comments, and Staff responses, are set forth in the RSA, Ex.
-200; pp. C.2-144 to C.2-162.
+These comments, and Staff responses, are set forth in the RSA, Exhibit 200, pages C.2-144 to C.2-162.